jason11ac/Hello-World/README.md

 •	Create x and y dimensions and row and col spots for the room.
 Iterate through the room dimensions and see if the rooms fit.
 If they fit, make the rooms by making the characters at those spots ‘ ‘.
 Increment the number of rooms added and repeat until all the rooms are added. o	Void Dungeon::make()
 •	While there aren’t enough rooms in the dungeon, make a room by calling the makeRoom function.
 If the most recent room fit and there are more than one room made, make a corridor between the rooms by using the coordinates of the previous and most recent rooms.
 Once all the rooms have been made, add the objects and add the monsters to the dungeon level.
 If this is the last level, place the idol, if not, place the stairs.

-•	Known Bugs
-o	Did not implement the recursive goblin search